 If you live in Loudoun County, there is a very high probability your home is governed by a homeowners association.
 Loudoun is one of the most HOA-dense counties in Virginia, with communities ranging from small townhome associations with 50 homes to massive planned communities like Brambleton (15,000+ homes) and Broadlands (6,000+ homes).
 Each has its own architectural review process, and each has specific rules about what you can and cannot build on your property.

 The good news: HOA restrictions don't prevent you from building a beautiful deck.
 They simply define the parameters.
-We've worked with every major HOA in Loudoun County and have a 100% approval rate — not because we get lucky, but because we know exactly what each community's ARC expects and design accordingly from day one.
+We've worked with major HOAs in Loudoun County, check current ARC expectations before design is finalized, and build the submission around those requirements from day one.

 This guide covers the specific rules for the 12 largest Loudoun County communities, the general approval process, common rejection reasons, and how we handle every step of the submission on your behalf.